 This is an excerpt from my novel Snow White and the Civil War.

-I was standing up to stretch when I heard voices, and with a shock, I realized they weren’t dwarves.
-I grabbed my knitting and ran inside, barring the door behind me.
-I darted to the back corner of the cave behind my bed and wrapped my arms around my knees.
+I was just standing up to stretch when I heard voices, and with a shock, I realized they weren’t dwarves.
+I grabbed all my things and ran inside, barring the door behind me.
+After a wild look around my kitchen, I darted to the back corner of the cave and wrapped my arms around my knees behind the bed.

 “What have we here?”
 The door was tried several times in succession, ending in a crescendo of effort, but the dwarves had built it well.
 It would take axes to get through those thick planks.